gleam-lang/stdlib/README.md

 ### Compatibility

-This library is compatible with all versions of Erlang/OTP, NodeJS, and major browsers that are currently supported by their maintainers.
+This library is compatible with all versions of Erlang/OTP 26 and higher, as well as all NodeJS, Deno, Bun, and major browsers that are currently supported by their maintainers.
 If you have a compatibility issue with any platform open an issue and we'll see what we can do to help.